ekotlikoff/gochess/README.md

     - [x] http server
       - [ ] Support some mechanism for a user cancelling their matchmaking
       - [ ] GET /sync should also provide player's remaining time to keep client, server in sync
-      - [ ] Implement /moves so that a disconnected client can reconnect
+      - [ ] Implement /currentgame so that a disconnected client can reconnect
+      - [ ] Use browser session storage to save the session token cookie, that way a client can refresh and check if their token is still valid/in a game https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage
       - [x] checkmate test
       - [x] requested draw test
       - [x] resignation test